serverless/serverless/CONTRIBUTING.md

 ## Setup

-Once you've cloned forked repository, all is needed is to run `npm install` at its root folder
+Once you've cloned forked repository, all is needed is to run `npm install` at its root folder.

+For best results use a \*nix development environment; If you're using Windows see: [Install Linux on Windows with WSL] (https://docs.microsoft.com/en-us/windows/wsl/install).

 ## When you propose a new feature or bug fix